ibm-cloud-docs/RegistryImages/datashield-vault/index-datashield-vault.md

 # Getting started with the `datashield-vault` image
 {: #datashield-vault_starter}

 This container image provides protection for data that is in use by running Vault in the {{site.data.keyword.datashield_short}} environment.
-For more information about the service and what it means to protect "data in use", see the [{{site.data.keyword.datashield_short}} documentation](/docs/services/data-shield?topic=data-shield-about#about).
+For more information about the service and what it means to protect data in use, see the [{{site.data.keyword.datashield_short}} documentation](/docs/services/data-shield?topic=data-shield-about#about).
 {: shortdesc}

 You can access the images that are provided by {{site.data.keyword.IBM}} by using the command line, see [IBM public images](/docs/services/Registry?topic=registry-public_images#public_images).